octobercms/test-plugin/README.md

 # Test Plugin

 This is a UI test plugin for October CMS.
-To install this plugin:

-1. download and extract this archive to `/plugins/october/test`
-2. migrate the database tables with `php artisan october:migrate`
-3. navigate to the backend and click on **Playground**

 ## Installation Instructions